Two Commonwealth-Related Scholarships

 Commonwealth-Related Scholarships in the UK Benefits:

-- The first studentship for UK-registered student has a value of £4,000.
+- The first studentship for UK-registered students has a value of £4,000.

 - The second studentship for Commonwealth students to travel to the UK has a value of £8,000.